colinhancox/nprinting/README.md

 - define the fields that can be selected in the load script
 - include a macro in the QlikView document that exports those selections as a text file
 - have some mechanism that runs the Powershell script, either on a schedule or by using a filewatcher to watch for the selections file
 - the Powershell script runs, loops through all of the selections files, updating the filter and running the task.
-On completion of each loop it deletes the selections file
+On completion of each loop it deletes the selections file.
+You could change this to archive the files if needed.

 There are two versions of the Powershell script to call the NPrinting API, one includes a certificate bypass for testing where the NPrinting server certificate is not setup correctly.
 This should not be implemented in production.